Have you ever looked around at your life, and asked yourself "How the heck did I get here?"

 Life changed.
 Very Quickly.

-Some how I had an instant family, and had acquired the nickname "Poptart".
+Some how I had an instant family, and was starting to be referred to as "The Poptart"

 The really important things in life don’t come with a handbook.
-That includes my transition to being a Stepmom or a “Poptart” or I was often referred to.
+That includes my transition to being a Stepmom .

 When I really sit down and think about all the new responsibilities and stressors I took on, I sometimes think a move to another country, on another continent, where the people speak a different language, would have been less challenging.
 But then again, anything worthwhile in life doesn't come without a little elbow grease!